Dr

 Academic biography

 Dr Peter Admirand's most recently published book is: Destruction, Ethics, and Intergalactic Love: Exploring Y: The Last Man and Saga.
 It was published in 2023 by Routledge in their book series, Routledge Advances in Comics Studies.
-Seeking Common Ground: A Theist/Atheist Dialogue, co-written with philosopher Andrew Fiala, was published in 2021.
+He is also the editor of The Last of Us: Violence, Ethics, Redemption?, to be published in June 2024.
+In 2021, Seeking Common Ground: A Theist/Atheist Dialogue, co-written with philosopher Andrew Fiala, was published by Cascade Books.
 Humbling Faith: Brokenness, Doubt, Dialogue—What Unites Atheists, Theists, and Nontheists, published in 2019, is also available as an audiobook.
-Amidst Mass Atrocity and the Rubble of Theology (2012) is his book on theodicy and witness testimony, and he is editor of Loss and Hope: Global, Interreligious, and Interdisciplinary Perspectives (2014;
+Amidst Mass Atrocity and the Rubble of Theology (2012) is his book on theodicy and witness testimony.
+He is also the editor of Loss and Hope: Global, Interreligious, and Interdisciplinary Perspectives (2014; paperback 2015).

-paperback 2015).
-He is a (tenured) Assistant Professor in Theology and the Director of the Centre for Interreligious Dialogue.
-He also serves as the School's Faculty Research Convenor and is the Christian Co-Chair of the Irish Council of Christians and Jews.
+Dr Admirand is Deputy Head of School in the School of Theology, Philosophy and Music, Associate Professor of Theology, and the Director of the Centre for Interreligious Dialogue.
+He also serves as the Christian Co-Chair of the Irish Council of Christians and Jews.

-His publications and research interests are in the areas of interreligious dialogue (especially Jewish-Christian dialogue and atheist-theist dialogue); post-Shoah Christianity; religion and literature (including comic studies and science fiction); testimonies of mass atrocity; liberation theology; forgiveness,
+His publications and research interests are in the areas of interreligious dialogue (especially Jewish-Christian dialogue and atheist-theist dialogue); post-Shoah Christianity; religion and literature (including comics studies, pop culture, and science f